wireapp/wire-server/docs/src/developer/reference/config-options.md

 DNS domain at which it is reachable.
 This does not directly relate to the federation domain!)

-The backend domain of a request is defined by its `Z-Host` header which is set by `nginz`.
+The backend domain of a download request is defined by its `Z-Host` header which is set by `nginz`.
+(Multi-ingress handlling only applies to download requests as these are implemented by redirects to the S3 assets host for local assets.
+Uploads are handled by cargohold directly itself.)

 The config `aws.multiIngress` is a map from backend domain (`Z-Host` header value) to a S3 download endpoint.
 The `Z-Host` header is set by `nginz` to the value of the incoming requests `Host` header.
+If there's no config map entry for a provided `Z-Host` in a download request for a local asset, then an error is returned.

 This example shows a setup with fake backends *red*, *green* and *blue*: